su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 ### Add a Loader to Load Data into BigQuery

-Before we can load the data into BigQuery, let's create a new project called `meltano-learn`.
+In your existing GCP project, go to BigQuery.
 Then create a dataset in BigQuery called `ingestion` (multi-region: US).

 Finally, create a service account with the `BigQuery Admin` role and download the JSON key file to your local machine.